Sections Of This Article

 Craft or work by an artisan is about skilled workmanship by an individual (as opposed to mass-production) which can be used either for functional or decorative purposes.
 Design is primarily about the functionality of the results.

 Creating art, and, to a lesser extent appreciating art, are some of the strongest expressions of individuality, since art is focused on personal exploration and expression.
-Art is, by definition, unique . . . copying someone art created by someone else, is not art.
+Art is, by definition, unique . . . copying some art created by someone else, is not art.

 If you are interested in more details about these topics see my article section on art, design, fine art, and other relevant concepts here.